-- Literature is offered as an alternative choice to English at Year 11, although the subjects may still be studied together by students. - Students who are already high achievers in English may be well placed to consider Literature instead of or as well as English. - Although not compulsory, students interested in studying Literature are strongly recommended to take Year 11 Literature in preparation for the demands of Year 12 Literature.
+- Students who are already high achievers in English may be well placed to consider Literature as well as English. - Although not compulsory, students interested in studying Literature are strongly recommended to take Year 11 Literature in preparation for the demands of Year 12 Literature.